• Skip to primary navigation

 Instructions

-2. In a large bowl add the butter, flour, baking powder and sugar.
-Rub together with your fingertips until you end up with a fine breadcrumb texture.
+2. In a medium sized bowl, add the flour, baking powder and sugar.
+Then cut in the butter and rub together with your fingertips until you end up with a breadcrumb texture.

-14. Lay slices down flat on the same baking tray and bake for a further 10-15 minutes or until biscotti has dried out.
-You may want to flip biscotti over half way through.
+11. After the dough has cooled slightly, use a sharp serrated knife to cut the log on an angle at about 1-1.5cm slices.
+Then lay the slices back down flat on the same baking tray and bake for a further 10-15 minutes or until biscotti has dried out.
+Flip biscotti over half way through this bake time.

 Other Posts you may like